 - 16.1.
-All staff members at the academy will undergo training on a termly basis to ensure they are upto-date with the relationship education, relationship and sex education (RSE) and health education curriculum and associated issues.
+All staff members at the academy will undergo training on a termly basis to ensure they are upto-date with the Relationship Education, Sex Education and Health Education curriculum and associated issues.
 This will cover all aspects of the lessons the children will be taught across the school. - 16.2.
-Members of staff responsible for teaching the subjects will undergo further training on a termly basis, led by the relationships, RSE and health education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 16.3.
+Members of staff responsible for teaching the subjects will undergo further training on a termly basis, led by the Relationships, Sex and Health Education subject leader, to ensure they are fully equipped to teach the subjects effectively. - 16.3.
 Training of staff will also be scheduled around any updated guidance on the programme and any new developments, such as 'sexting', which may need to be addressed in relation to the programme.